openstack-attic/identity-api/openstack-identity-api/src/markdown/identity-api-v3.md

 - "Domains": a high-level container for projects, users and groups
 - "Policies": a centralized repository for policy engine rule sets
 - "Credentials": generic credential storage per user (e.g. EC2, PKI, SSH, etc.)
-- Roles can be granted at either the domain or project level
+- Roles can be assigned at either the domain or project level
 - User, group and project names only have to be unique within their owning domain
 - Retrieving your list of projects (previously `GET /tenants`) is now